 I am encouraging you to seek your affirmation beyond the verbal praise of man.

-I am saying that if you live for the praise of others, you’ll eventually be controlled by that praise (or lack thereof).
+I am saying if you live for the praise of others, you’ll eventually be controlled by their praise (or lack thereof).

-And I am suggesting you may be doing everything right, but seldom hear the good that you’re doing.
+And I am reminding you – you may be doing everything right, but seldom hear all the good you’re doing.

-That’s part of leadership.
-And, the leader who can lead just as passionately towards a noble goal, without the praise of man, even when criticism seems more dominant, is on track of success.
+This is part of leadership.
+And, the leader who can lead just as passionately towards a noble goal, without the praise of others – even perhaps in times when criticism seems more dominant – is on track for success.